 In Paleolithic times, this motivation would involve nothing more than identifying the best hunter in your band and observing his activities closely.

-In modern times, this motivation is what makes men watch sports eagerly and become diehard fans of their favorite sportspersons (modern equivalents of ancient best-skilled hunters).
+In modern times, this motivation is what makes men watch sports eagerly and become diehard fans of their favourite sportspersons (modern equivalents of ancient best-skilled hunters).

 This is probably you come across headlines such as, “England thrash Brazil in the semi-final” or “Real Madrid destroys Barcelona” or a cricket headline such as “India vs. Pakistan: War of the Titans”.
 These headlines have connotations of violence (thrash, destroy, war) because in paleolithic times dominance was established more or less by violence.